ironeternal/ironeternal.github.io/earthkin/index.md

 6. You're actually a fantastic flutist
 7. You have memories of a life in another land in 50 years time
 8. One time you had a dream of a secret ritual that you're too scared to cast
-9. You're actually a bear that got transformed into an earthkin by a witch
+9. You're actually a bear that got transformed into an Earthfolk by a witch

 [Art source](https://wanderingisland.tumblr.com/)